I Used Verve AI for 2 Months. Then I Found Something Better.

 The main reasons:

 - 15 credits monthly is enough.
-For my interview pace (2-3 per week during active search), it covered most of what I needed for practice.
+For my interview pace (2-3 per week during active search), it covered most of what I needed.

 Quick Comparison Table